autumnyard/AssetLocator/README.md

    - 6) Call CheckFlags for it to do it's magic.
 Again, check Example1/SceneHandler.cs to see when to make the call.

 ### Order
-1) Check the new map dependencies.
+1) Check the new map's dependencies, and set the FlagRemains accordingly.
 2) Unload the old map, so there are no active references to any assets.
-3) Trigger AssetManager's checking.
+3) Call AssetManager to trigger Locators loading or unloading as needed.
 4) Load the new map.

 ### Example implementations